For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 About this Work

-This view of Southwell Minster from the north west, in the collection of the Harris Museum in Preston, has always been attributed to Joseph Mallord William Turner (1775–1851), who visited the city in the same year as Girtin, 1794.
-The work was not included in Andrew Wilton’s catalogue of Turner’s watercolours, however, and, given that the view is taken from exactly the same spot as Girtin’s detailed pencil drawing (TG1024), the case for attributing it to him is certainly worth considering (Wilton, 1979).
-Indeed, such is the apparent congruence between the pencil drawing, this watercolour and the view of Southwell Minster that Girtin produced for James Moore (1762–99) (TG0996) that it is not unreasonable to assume that both versions of the composition were executed from Girtin’s sketch, much in the same way as the comparable views of the interior of the Great Hall of Eltham Palace (TG1383 and TG1384).
+This view of Southwell Minster from the north west has always been attributed to Joseph Mallord William Turner (1775–1851), who visited the city in the same year as Girtin, 1794.
+The work was not included in Andrew Wilton’s catalogue of Turner’s watercolours, however, and, given that the view is taken from exactly the same spot as Girtin’s detailed pencil drawing (TG1024), the case for attributing it to him is a strong one (Wilton, 1979).
+Indeed, such is the congruence between the pencil drawing, this watercolour and the view of Southwell Minster that Girtin produced for James Moore (1762–99) (TG0996) that it is not unreasonable to assume that both versions of the composition were executed from Girtin’s sketch.
 Details such as the precise alignment of the crossing and the western towers, the repetition of the exact position of the Chapter House in relation to the north transept, and the inclusion in both drawings of the same double gravestone in the foreground to the left all suggest that Girtin’s on-the-spot sketch was the source for both Southwell watercolours.
-The fact that the watercolour from Preston is larger and has an evening effect, in contrast to the morning view with the light shining on the western towers seen in the work commissioned by Moore may be accounted for by the fact that the artist was working for a different patron and at a slightly later date.
+Moreover, Turner's slight pencil drawings made in Southwark suggest a fleeting visit and no comparable view by him of the Minster has survived.

 (?)
 1794